bitnami/charts/bitnami/jupyterhub/README.md

 As mentioned in the section [Overview of JupyterHub](#overview-of-jupyter-hub), the Hub is responsible for deploying the Single User instances.
 The configuration of these instances is passed to the Hub instance via the `hub.configuration` value.
 In order to make the chart follow Bitnami standards and to ease the generation of this configuration file, the chart has a `singleuser` section, which is then used for generating the `hub.configuration` value.
 The `hub.configuration` value can be easily overridden via modifying its default value or by providing a secret in the `hub.existingSecret` value.
 In that case, all the settings in the `singleuser` section will be ignored.

 All the settings specified in the `hub.configuration` value are consumed by the `jupyter_config.py` script available in the `templates/hub/configmap.yaml` file.
 This script can be changed by providing a ConfigMap in the `hub.existingConfigmap` value.
+Find in the [official JupyterHub documentation](https://jupyterhub.readthedocs.io/en/stable/reference/config-examples.html) more examples of the `jupyter_config.py` script.

 ### Restricting traffic using NetworkPolicies